 1. Archaic Terminology

-Since Modern Standard Arabic is a descendent of Classical Arabic, there’s a level of formality and archaism that’s reflected in Arabic legal texts in terms of vocabulary.
+Since Modern Standard Arabic is a descendant of Classical Arabic, there’s a level of formality and archaism that’s reflected in Arabic legal texts in terms of vocabulary.
 This makes Arabic legal speech not that familiar or even easily understood by the general public.

 Only those who work in the legal profession fully understand and have a solid grasp of the Arabic legal language.
 And it’s only natural that only native-speaking professional translators with a legal background can help make translating legal documents into Arabic a success.